Rich5252/HP1200FB_DPS1200FB_Arduino_I2C/README.md

 info was derived from https://github.com/raplin/DPS-1200FB with a lot of other useful info
 here: https://github.com/slundell/dps_charger.

 The PSU I have used is the HP1200FB p/n HSTNS-PD19.
-However it is likley this same interface and protocol will be compatible with many similar plug-in server PSUs.
+However it is likely this same interface and protocol will be compatible with many similar plug-in server PSUs.

 I intend to expand this work to make a simple PSU controller to switch the PSU on/off, provide